-The way the film captures the confusion and excitement of early romance keep this film relatable, although some might wish for a slightly different ending (no spoilers, we promise!).
+The way Kissing Jessica Stein captures the confusion and excitement of early romance keeps this film relatable, although some might wish for a slightly different ending (no spoilers, we promise!).
 Nevertheless, this is a charming addition to your list of lesbian movie titles to recommend.
-Watch it now!

 This Swedish film manages to tell a love story without being corny.
 Sure, you might think you’ve heard the story before: engaged/married woman finds herself attracted to another woman, cue romance and chaos.
 But this offers a fresh take with excellent performances and gorgeous cinematography.

 Mia and Frida are attracted at their parents’ engagement party and when they find themselves together on the island of Fyn in Denmark their chemistry develops into something deeper.
-With sensual love scenes, authentic dialogue and a brilliant soundtrack, this is one of the most romantic lesbian movies of recent years and one that you’ll want to watch again and again.
-Watch it now!
+With sensual love scenes, authentic dialogue and a brilliant soundtrack, Kiss Me is one of the most romantic lesbian movies of recent years and one that you’ll want to watch again and again.

 This coming-of-age film caused a considerable stir when it was released, and went on to win a Palme d’Or, deservedly so.
 It is completely immersive and absolutely heartbreaking as it charts the relationship between Adèle and Emma from Adèle’s high school years to her mid-twenties.

 Adèle is an introverted teenager when she sees blue-haired Emma crossing the street in Lille and is instantly attracted.
 As their bond deepens and then fractures the film portrays love, lust, and betrayal with unflinching honesty.
-Yes, the sex scenes are graphic and intense, but this is not all there is to the film – the performances of the two main actresses beautifully convey their yearning.
-Watch it now!
+Yes, the sex scenes of Blue Is The Warmest Colour are graphic and intense, but this is not all there is to the film – the performances of the two main actresses beautifully convey their yearning.

 A sumptuous film that fully conveys the joy and pain of longing, Carol is an adaptation of Patricia Highsmith’s The Price of Salt.
 Set in 1950s Manhattan, it tells the story of an unlikely romance between a timid shopgirl (played by Rooney Mara) and a wealthy and sophisticated married woman (Cate Blanchett).